mowlai/Comprehensive-Soccer-Analysis/README.md

 			1. [CRQ1]: What are the time slots of the match with more goals?

 			2. [CRQ2]:  Visualize movements and passes on the pitch!

+2.functions.py:

+    A python script which provides most of all the functions used in the main.ipynb notebook.